Laser Treatment for Toenail Fungus

 Remember, toenail fungus can be a chronic problem, so continue to practice good habits to fight off future infections, and be prepared for a certain amount of maintenance treatment that may be needed to keep your nails clear and healthy.

+Dr. Robert Parker pioneered the use of laser therapy to treat nail fungus in the Houston area, and continues to learn and develop the latest uses in the growing field of laser treatment for foot problems.
 If you are tired of looking at those brittle, funny-colored nails and don’t want to risk the side effects of oral medications, call Parker Foot & Ankle in Houston, TX by dialing (281) 497-2850 and set up your first appointment.
 You can also request one online contact form on our website.
 We’ll evaluate your nails and plan the best laser treatment schedule.
 Soon your new, healthy nails will begin replacing the ugly old ones, and you won’t be embarrassed to show your feet anymore.
+We’ll help you find relief from foot pain, inflammation and more, so you can enjoy life again.

 14441 Memorial Drive, Suite #16